Sotty75/Liferay-Challenge/readme.md

 It was in any case an interesting exercise.

-I wrote this before to upload this to a github repository, so i hope i won't mess with that as well as I use it only with personal projects (we use TFSC at my workplace also, with plans to move to GIT our repository.
+I wrote this before to upload this to a github repository, so i hope i won't mess with that as well as I use it only with personal projects (we use TFSC at my workplace also, with plans to move to GIT our repository).

+I committed by mistake the target folder, removed it with a forced push.

 Thanks,
 Paolo